Leading Resolutions Consulting Director Pete Smyth examines the key differences between MPLS and SD Wan.

-The key thing to look at in any SD-WAN project is to look at your business.
+The key thing at in any SD-WAN project is to consider the structure of your business.
 Are your applications mainly SaaS based?
 Are you mainly based in a few sites or do you have wide geographic spread?
 Are you UK based or do you work across the globe?
 Do you have applications that need extra security or have high latency issues?

-Using SD-WAN you can create a network that utilises the best network solution for part of your business.
-Do you have a big branch network accessing mainly cloud based apps?
+Using SD-WAN you can create a network that utilises the best network solution for each part of your business.
+Do you have a big branch network accessing mainly cloud-based apps?
 Then an internet link (or even 4G) via an SD-WAN might be the cheapest and best solution.
-Have a major office running a high intensity data application hosted in separate DC?
+Have a major office running a high-intensity data application hosted in separate DC?
 An MPLS link within your SD-WAN might be the answer.

 SD-WAN doesn’t replace or kill MPLS, it just gives you more choice.
 It’s likely that MPLS will decline as fewer circuits are required, but there is likely to be a place for it for years to come.